PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 combined aggregate result from that cluster before it can be guarded safely.
 Do not infer no-op status from only the two repair counters.
 Characterize first, then commit and push only; do not create or update a pull request.

+## Singleton/consecutive-Reshape result characterization checkpoint

+The earlier shared reconciliation boundary includes the three-runner singleton-channel transpose, duplicate-fan-out, and consecutive-Reshape cluster.
+The generic recovery utility already returns ordered callback values, but `run_singleton_consecutive_reshape()` and its private lowerer helper still discard all three dictionaries.

+A strict expected-failure contract now requires an ordered three-result tuple while preserving owner order, the shared `ModelIRPassStateScope`, all three target forms, arguments, diagnostics, and exception behavior.
+Production and the shared reconciliation remain unchanged.

+At implementation, forward a typed three-dictionary tuple from the runner and private helper.
+Existing call sites may continue ignoring it.
+Validate every orchestration suite and the core/architecture/TensorFlow boundary before changing the shared reconciliation.
+Commit and push only; do not create or update a pull request.